Knuckle Puck: Losing What We Love (2023–present)

 On August 8, 2023, Knuckle Puck released a cover of Third Eye Blind's song "Losing a Whole Year" as part of Pure Noise Records's compilation album Dead Formats Vol.2.
 On August 29 they released their single called "The Tower" as well as announce their 4th album Losing What We Love scheduled for an October 20 release date.
 On September 28 they released another single called "Losing What We Love".

 Knuckle Puck played two consecutive co-headlining tours with Real Friends in the spring and fall of 2023.
-In 2024 they announced they'd be playing a string of headline shows in the United Kingdom ahead of their opening slow for Neck Deep at Alexandra Palace, affectionately known as Ally Pally.
+In 2024 they announced they'd be playing a string of headline shows in the United Kingdom ahead of their opening show for Neck Deep at Alexandra Palace, affectionately known as Ally Pally.
 This is the largest indoor show the band has ever played at 10,000 standing room capacity.

 On July 10, 2024, Knuckle Puck released a cover of Noah Kahan's song "Stick Season" as part of Pure Noise Records's compilation album Dead Formats Vol.3.
 On July 22, 2024, Knuckle Puck announced a 10-year anniversary show commemorating the release of Copacetic.
 The band stated that it will be their first time playing the album in its entire length.

 On October 24, 2024, the band released a new song entitled "On All Cylinders", a couple weeks before their tour with State Champs, Meet Me at the Altar, and Daisy Grenade started on November 8, 2024.

+The band was confirmed to be performing at the 2026 Sonic Temple music festival in Columbus, Ohio.

 Musical style

 Knuckle Puck sound has been described by AllMusic biographer James Christopher Monger as a "melodic blend of old-school punk rock and emo", compared to the likes of The Wonder Years, The Story So Far, and Rise Against.
 According to Punknews.org, the band "leans to more pop side of the punk spectrum."
 The band's debut album, Copacetic, has been categorized as emo and pop punk.
 AllMusic reviewer Timothy Monger noted the album's sound "ranging from blazing, epic emo and pop-punk to slower, more contemplative fare."
 Cleveland.com reviewer Troy L. Smith noted that people who liked early 2000s pop punk albums such as Simple Plan's No Pads, No Helmets...Just Balls (2002) and New Found Glory's Sticks and Stones (2002) would enjoy Copacetic.

+The band's lyrical themes include personal development and freedom.'
 AbsolutePunk observed: "In a genre that went from maligned to mall playlist and back, it’s not surprising that bands are a little bit flummoxed as to what works and what should be left in a 9th grade trapper keeper.
 Knuckle Puck, perhaps more than any of their peers, toe this line delicately. [...]
 We know that this is a band who has taken the gimmick out of being sad and made it hauntingly realistic."